millancore/tagin/README.md

 7. Run `composer install` to install dependencies.

-8. Run `composer start` and enjoy to Tagin on http://localhost:8080.
+8. Run `composer start` and enjoy to profiling on http://localhost:8080.

 How to Collect profile data
 ===========================